limrik/big-heart-bros/README.md

 Visit this link: big-heart-bros.vercel.app/home

 Known issues:
-- NextAuth not working on Vercel, can consider dropping us an issue to see video demo or for the .env file.
+- If NextAuth not working on Vercel, can consider dropping us an issue to see video demo or for the .env file.

 Alternatively,